openstack-archive/searchlight-specs/specs/ocata/ironic-plugin.rst

 Proposed Change
 ===============

-1. Searchlight listener should be changed because ironic can use any notifications message priority, not only INFO ([1]_).
-For possibility of use this feature and backward compatibility new configuration option (list type) ``additional_priorities`` will be added to ``listener`` group.
-Allowed values are "audit", "debug", "warn", "error", "critical" and "sample".
-Default value is not set (no additional priorities).
+1. Searchlight listener should be changed, because ironic can use also ERROR notifications message priority.
+New handler for ERROR priority will be added.

 2. Plugin with indexers and notification handlers for ironic nodes, ports and chassis shoud be implemented.